The Society’s Value Charter

 The Society has decades of experience in operating a national delivery service and we believe the quality it offers is second to none.
 The prices of our wines include the cost of UK delivery which makes a significant difference when comparing The Society's prices with those who charge for delivery.

 The majority of members, for instance, can choose to take delivery by Society van, or elect to receive name-the-day carrier delivery, usually within 48 hours (depending on the time of the day the order is placed).
-Both options are free of charge for orders of at least 12 bottles or £75 value.
+Both options are free of charge for orders of at least 6 bottles (exclusions apply) or £75 value.
+PLEASE NOTE: We are currently trialling free six-bottle delivery.
+12 bottles are our standard minimum for free delivery.

 The size is right